 The master's program has close ties to the Lawrence and Lee Theatre Research Institute, a major archive in theatre studies.
 Director Jeanine Thompson and Curator Beth Kattelman work directly with master's students on study and research projects.

 In addition, the Department of Theatre, Film, and Media Arts is affiliated with the Wexner Center for the Arts, a contemporary arts center and educational program at Ohio State, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.

-The MA applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre arts or related fields (preferably an undergraduate degree in theatre and/or drama), show interest and achievement in theatre production, and present evidence of scholarly promise (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing).
-Also the applicant must present have three letters of recommendation, provide college transcripts and a statement of purpose, and TOEFL scores for foreign students.
+The MA applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have an undergraduate degree in theatre or substantial undergraduate work in theatre arts or related fields, present evidence of scholarly promise (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing), and show evidence of interest in theatrical production.

 The Theatre Graduate Handbook contains the policies and procedures that govern graduate admissions, degree requirements, advising, the determination of satisfactory academic progress, the selection and evaluation of teaching associates, grievance procedures, and academic standards.